China concerns spark Australia spy law review

 “Early last month, I asked the attorney-general to review our espionage laws, to review our laws relating to the activities of foreign governments in Australia and he is going to present a report on what changes we may need to make,” Prime Minister Malcolm Turnbull told reporters.

 “But we take it very, very seriously.
-The sovereignty of Australia, the sovereignty of our democratic processes, free from foreign interference is a matter of the highest concern.”
+The sovereignty of Australia, the sovereignty of our democratic processes, free from foreign interference is a matter of the highest concern,” he added.

 The revelations come with Russia accused of interfering in the American and French political systems.

-Attorney-General George Brandis said he was examining whether espionage offences in the criminal code were adequate.
+Attorney-General George Brandis said he was examining whether espionage offenses in the criminal code were adequate.

 “The threat of political interference by foreign intelligence services is a problem of the highest order and it is getting worse,” he said.

-“I will be taking legislative reforms to Cabinet with a view to introducing legislation before the end of the year.”
+“I will be taking legislative reforms to Cabinet with a view to introducing legislation before the end of the year,” he added.

 Labor leader Bill Shorten said the party no longer wanted money from Chau or Huang.

-The ABC said Chau declined to answer questions because he was traveling while Huang said in a statement it was regrettable the broadcaster “would seek to question my motives and undermine my reputation based on recycled news reports, dubious assertions and innuendo.”
-AFP
+The ABC said Chau declined to answer questions because he was travelling while Huang said in a statement it was regrettable the broadcaster “would seek to question my motives and undermine my reputation based on recycled news reports, dubious assertions and innuendo.”

 Please follow our commenting guidelines.